UH System Policies and Procedures

-If the amount of an advance exceeds the reimbursable expenses, payment from the traveler for the amount due shall be submitted with the Travel Completion report to the traveler’s business office within 21 calendar days from the end date of the trip.
+If the amount of an advance exceeds the reimbursable expenses or cancellation of travel was not done timely by the traveler, payment from the traveler for the amount due shall be submitted with the Travel Completion report to the traveler’s business office within 21 calendar days from the end date of the trip or cancellation.
 The check must be made payable to the University of Hawai'i.
 Exceptions to the 21 calendar day requirement may be requested through the Director of Disbursing.

 C. Travel Authorization